SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 or set the trajectory attribute ``v_shortcuts=False`` to forbid the shortcuts for natural naming and *getitem* access.

-There also exist nice naming shortcuts for already present groups (these are always active and cannot be switched off):
+As a remainder, there also exist nice naming shortcuts for already present groups (these are always active and cannot be switched off):

 * `par`  is mapped to `parameters`, i.e. ``traj.parameters`` is the same group as ``traj.par``